alliander-opensource/decentralized-auth/README.md

 # Energy usage data streams with consent of device owner Proof of Concept

-Sharing high frequency smart meter data with explicit consent of the consumer will help the energy transition in the Netherlands.
+Sharing high frequency smart meter data with explicit consent of the consumer can help the energy transition in the Netherlands.
 This Alliander R&D project investigates the use of the distributed ledger IOTA and Masked Authenticated Messaging (MAM) for decentralized energy data streams adhering to the GDPR privacy regulation.

 ## Goals